To Mayor Jim Watson and Members of the Ottawa City Council,

 - Add 40 vehicles to the Para Transpo fleet (a 20% increase).

-- Replace 2 of the 8 Councilors on the Transit Commission with 2 representatives from the transit workers union, ATU Local 279.
+- Directly elect the 4 citizen representatives on the Transit Commission and replace 2 of the 8 Counselors on the Transit Commission with representatives of the transit workers union [ATU Local 279]

 * – Air Quality and Climate Change Management Plan, https://ottawa.ca/en/planning-development-and-construction/official-plan-and-master-plans/air-quality-and-climate-change-management-plan-aqccmp